-19. The sale of property subject to an operating lease, or of property that is leased by or intended to be leased by the third-party purchaser to another party, shall not be treated as a sale if the seller or any party related to the seller (related party is defined in SSAP No. 25—Affiliates and Other Related Parties (SSAP No. 25)) retains substantial risks of ownership in the leased property.

-(Staff Note – The guidance in paragraphs 29-30 are from 842-10-15-(40-42) as modified by ASU 2018-20 and provide further guidance for any arrangements that include variable payments.)20.Sale-Leaseback Transactions
+29. If the terms of a variable payment amount other than those in paragraph 20.b. relate to a lease component, even partially, the lessor shall not recognize those payments before the changes in facts and circumstances on which the variable payment is based occur (for example, when the lessee’s sales on which the amount of the variable payment depends occur).
+When the changes in facts and circumstances on which the variable payment is based occur, the lessor shall allocate those payments to the lease and nonlease components of the contract.
+(Staff Note – The guidance in paragraphs 29-30 are from 842-10-15-(40-42) as modified by ASU 2018-20 and provide further guidance for any arrangements that include variable payments.)

+30. Contingent rental income shall be recognized as revenue when the changes in the factor(s) on which the contingent lease payments is (are) based actually occur.

+Sale-Leaseback Transactions

-21. Sale-leaseback transactions involve the sale of property by the owner and a lease of the property back to the seller.
-Sale-leaseback accounting is a method of accounting in which the seller-lessee records the sale, removes all property and related liabilities from its balance sheet.
+31. Sale-leaseback transactions involve the sale of property, plant or equipment by the owner and a lease of the property, plant or equipment back to the seller.
+Sale-leaseback accounting is a method of accounting in which the seller-lessee records the sale and removes all property, plant or equipment and related liabilities from its balance sheet.
+The definition of property, plant and equipment eligible for sale-leaseback treatment is in paragraph 3.
+As noted in paragraph 3, non-depreciable assets, including investments and premium receivables, do not meet the definition of property, plant or equipment, are not allowed to be included in lease transactions, and therefore, are not allowed to be included in sale-leaseback transactions.
+Assets that do not meet the definition of property, plant and equipment in paragraph 3 may only be used in sale-leaseback transactions as permitted practices with regulatory approval.
 (Staff Note – This paragraph has been added back for this draft and includes added detail to the description of assets allowed for sale-leaseback treatment in the draft.
 The extra detail came from discussion with regulators.)

-22. A sale of property that is accompanied by a leaseback of all or any part of the property for all or part of its remaining economic life shall be accounted for by the buyer-lessor and seller-lessee as a purchase and operating lease and a sale and an operating lease, respectively, unless the sale-leaseback includes sale of nonadmitted assets to a related party.
-If the transaction involves a sale of nonadmitted assets to a related party, the transaction shall be accounted for by the deposit method 23.
-When applying sale-leaseback accounting, the sale and gains and losses thereon, shall be recognized in accordance with paragraphs 2 and 3 of FASB Statement No. 28, Accounting for Sales with Leasebacks (refer to Exhibit A, paragraphs 46-49), except for sale-leaseback transactions involving real estate that are settled entirely in cash.
+32. A sale of property, plant or equipment that is accompanied by a leaseback of all or any part of the property, plant or equipment for all or part of its remaining economic life shall be accounted for by the buyer-lessor and seller-lessee as a purchase and operating lease and a sale and an operating lease, respectively, unless the sale-leaseback includes sale of nonadmitted assets to a related party.
+If the transaction involves a sale of nonadmitted assets to a related party, the transaction shall be accounted for by the deposit method detailed in paragraph 37.

-27. Sale-leaseback accounting shall be used by a seller-lessee only if a sale-leaseback transaction includes all of the following:
+33. Sale-leaseback accounting shall be used by a seller-lessee only if a sale-leaseback transaction includes all of the following:

 a.
-A normal leaseback as described in paragraph .Payment terms and provisions that adequately demonstrate the buyer-lessor's initial and continuing investment in the property (refer to Exhibit A, paragraphs 50-58).
+A normal leaseback.
+A normal leaseback is a lessee-lessor relationship that involves active use of the property by the seller-lessee in consideration for payment of rent, including contingent rentals that are based on future operations of the seller-lessee.
+The phrase active use of the property by the seller-lessee refers to use of the property during the lease term in the seller-lessee’s trade or business, provided that subleasing of the leased property is minor.